lbryio/lbry.com/content/news/159-lbry-development-community-update-Jan-2018.md

 ![Wallet Encryption command line](https://spee.ch/7/walletencryption.png)

 ### LBRY Rewards Abuse Defenses
-Unfortunately, when you try to give away free internet currency, some people will stop at nothing to abuse the system, and as such, we will continue to evolve in order to ramp up defences.
+Unfortunately, when running a rewards program, some people will stop at nothing to abuse the system, and as such, we will continue to evolve in order to ramp up defences.
 We have instituted a new policy that disallows rewards when a VPN/proxy connection is detected and also limit rewards to 1 per household now (previously 1 per person).
 The 1 LBC email verification reward was removed in a version 19 patch because it was easily abusable.
 Our wish would be to spend this valuable time on developing the app instead but we also have to be good stewards of LBRY credits that we give out.

 ### New LBRY Rewards Verification Method - SMS
 In order to provide a more seamless new user experience, version 0.20 of the LBRY app allows users to earn [LBRY rewards](https://lbry.io/faq/rewards) by verifying their phone number over SMS.
 We will monitor usage and potential abuse over the coming days in order to build a ruleset that minimizes rewards abuse.
 We also hope that many legitimate users will opt for this method versus our current manual verification which is time consuming for both them and ourselves!

 # Community Happenings {#com-updates}
-If you aren’t part of our Discord community yet, [join us](https://chat.lbry.io) anytime and say hello!
+If you aren’t part of our Discord community yet, [join us](https://chat.lbry.io) Santatoshi anytime and say hello!
 Our community allows LBRYians to interact with the team directly and for us to engage users in order to grow the LBRY platform.

 ### LBRY at Sundance Film Festival
 LBRY’s Content Creator and Director of Growth and Branding attended the Sundance film festival at the end of January - be on the lookout for a video recap of the event!